 In the plurality election on page 11 candidate M lost.
-Let's say her party gerrymanders the borders of her election district.
-It adds a voter, pictured here in purple, who likes the party and cuts out some who don't like it.
+Now let's say her party gerrymanders the borders of her election district.
+It adds voters, pictured in purple, who tend to like the party and cuts out some who don't.
 In this safe-seat district, bluish voters can elect M or an even less central person who may polarize politics.4